 Ever tried a flat white?
 How about avocado on toast?
-We invented those.
-Here, breakfast really is the most important meal of the day – so it doesn’t matter what time of day you order it.
+We invented those (kind of).
+Here, breakfast really is the most important meal of the day, so it doesn’t matter what time of day you order it.
 Want eggs benny at 2.30pm?
-Most cafes will oblige you.
+Most cafés will be happy to oblige.
 Even the ones that switch over to a lunch menu at midday still sneak a few breakfast-style items in for good measure.
 For bonus local-points, announce you’re “having a cheeky brekky” while you tuck in.
-Click 'read more' to see the best breakfasts in Sydney.

 It’s not uncommon for restaurants to close their kitchens at 9.30pm.
 If you’ve left it too late to grab dinner, the chances are you may need to travel for it – because you’re not going to find somewhere open just by walking around.
 Here’s a list of the best late night dining options in Sydney.

-In the CBD shops are open till 7pm at the latest, and everywhere else they close at around 5 or 6pm.
+In the CBD shops are open till 7pm at the latest, and everywhere else they close at around 5pm.
 Late night shopping, where things stay open till 9pm or so, is on a Thursday.
-If you’re planning to hit the boutiques in Bondi or Paddington make sure you give yourself enough time.
+If you’re planning to hit the boutiques in Bondi or Barangaroo, make sure you give yourself enough time.
 Individual hours vary from store to store, so check ahead to avoid closed doors.

 In the centre of Sydney, we have a little thing called ‘lockout laws’.
 They make a lot of people very angry.
 Basically, they mean that every bar in the ‘lockout’ zone has to close its doors by 1.30am, and the party stops at 3am, no matter how full the venue is.
 But it's not all doom and gloom.
 Recently, the NSW Premier announced her intention to roll back the lockout laws in the CBD – news very much welcomed by Sydney's hospitality industry.
 And in the meantime, you can keep the good times rolling in the Eastern Suburbs or the Inner West, and we've found plenty of top late night venues without a lockout.